-- In the short run, a Negative Balance of Trade helps the company in overcoming the scarcity of goods and services.
+- In the short run, a Negative Balance of Trade helps the company overcome the scarcity of goods and services.

-- There exists less risk of inflation in the country, due to competitive prices.
+- Due to competitive prices, there is less risk of inflation in the country.

 - With the help of imports, the domestic country gets an opportunity to consume more than its normal production capacity.

 - In most cases, a Negative Balance of Trade encourages additional Foreign Direct Investment in the country.